 Coshocton Environmental and Community Awareness Inc. (CECA), is a non-profit organization serving Coshocton County and the State of Ohio.
-Our mission is education.
-We are informing our neighbors about the serious impacts of the continued development and use of oil, gas, and coal.
+Our mission is education, civic action promoting health and environmental justice, and coalition-building with like-minded grassroots organizations.
+We are informing our neighbors about the serious impacts of the continued development and use of oil, gas, and coal and joining statewide and national efforts to oppose and replace carbon based energy generation.

 Teaching and Learning About Impacts on our Climate